psmak3/psmak3.github.io/_posts/popculture/2016-06-29-2016-popculture-nobodybeatsthewiz.md

 Gandalf has a strong track record of kills, has the best win over a foe in the Balrog, has a diverse way of attacking using both sword and staff, and the fact he is basically a god puts him over the top in this melee.
 Yes he couldn't overpower the Witch-King, but all of these guys have stubbed their toe against an enemy at one time.

-Gandalf is truly the OW (Original Wizard) and the inspiration for genesis of these other two characters.
+Gandalf is truly the OW (Original Wizard) and the inspiration for the creation of these other two characters.
 How can you not endorse Gandalf?